Sevastopol Police

-It is subordinate to the regional MVD and the governor of the City of Sevastopol.
+It is subordinate to the regional Ministry for Internal Affairs and the governor of the City of Sevastopol.

 Background

 The main Department of Internal Affairs is the executive agency.
 It is part of the system of Internal Affairs of Russian Ministry of Internal Affairs (MVD) but is also subordinate to the Sevastopol government.

 The Directorate's main responsibilities are internal security, human rights and freedoms, the suppression and detection of crime, and protection of public order.
 The Sevastopol City Police Commissioner is the head of the Police Department.

 The Commissioner is the police administrator appointed by the Governor of Sevastopol, after approval by the Sevastopol Legislative Council, by recommendation of the President of Russia.
 Control over the activities of the police is carried out by the Ministry of Internal Affairs of the Russian Federation, the Governor, the Government of Sevastopol and the Sevastopol City Council.